Northwest Missouri State University

-At Northwest, our mission is focusing on the success of our students - every student, every day.
-Not only does Northwest boast a significantly higher freshman success rate than other moderately selective universities in Missouri, but our graduation rate is also considerably higher than the national average.
+At Northwest, our mission is focusing on student success – every student, every day.
+Northwest boasts a higher freshman success rate than other moderately selective universities in Missouri, and our graduation rate is considerably higher than the national average.
 Furthermore, we boast significantly high undergraduate and graduate placement rates.
 We put a high premium on your success!

 Access: The traditional definition is that citizens have access to environments of higher education.
 However, we don’t believe our responsibility ends once you are admitted to Northwest.
-“Access” to us also means that we provide open-door policies, student-faculty ratios ensuring access to faculty, and student services designed by and for students and available at the times you need them.
-Your responsibility is simple: to access faculty as advisors and mentors, and to access student organizations and services.
-We want you to access everyone who works diligently on a daily basis with one goal in mind: to ensure the best possible learning opportunities and living environment for you.
+“Access” to us also means we provide open-door policies, student-faculty ratios ensuring access to course instructors and student services designed by and for students and available at the times you need them.
+Your responsibility is simple: to access faculty as advisors and mentors and to access student organizations and services.
+We want you to access everyone who works diligently on a daily basis to ensure the best possible learning opportunities and living environment for you.
 In short, Bearcats connect, and we encourage you to do so.

-Affordability: We consider this responsibility every day and ensure we stretch every dollar we can to its fullest.
+Affordability: We consider this responsibility every day and work to stretch every dollar we can to its fullest.
 That said, we focus on the highest quality for you as we help design your experiences.
-It’s a balancing act and we are quite proud of what we provide - as are more than 70,000 Northwest alumni and friends!
+It’s a balancing act and we are quite proud of what we provide – as are more than 70,000 Northwest alumni and friends.
 Your responsibility is to be a smart consumer and to join us in respecting our environment.

 Accountability: Northwest is accountable to you, taxpayers and a range of others, and our institution is managed in a transparent environment.
 We expect you, too, to be accountable for your experience at Northwest.
 Actively engage with your professors both in and out of the classroom.
 Take advantage of services and academic support resources.
 Develop relationships with fellow students that will contribute positively to your ongoing success.